mojaloop/ml-perf-characterization/istio+ory/20240522/S2/README.md

 ## Observations
 ### Keto
-- Disabling keto in the resulted in better error rate and performance.
+- Disabling keto resulted in lower error rate and better performance.
 This confirms an ongoing issue in the Oathkeeper -> Keto communication.

 ### Istio request timeout
 - About 0.016% of requests to the gateway's quotes endpoint failed.
 This is above the threshold of 0.01%.